hamstergem/hamster/README.md

 **List**

-Hamster `List` have a head -- the value of the item at the head of the list -- and a tail -- containing the remaining
+Hamster `List`s have a head -- the value of the item at the head of the list -- and a tail -- containing the remaining
 items: